 - is not responding to you as normal

-- has difficulty with their breathing, have noisy breathing or breathing fast
+- has difficulty with their breathing, has noisy breathing or is breathing fast

-- has different cry or is crying more
+- has a different cry or is crying more

 - refuses to drink or is drinking less than normal

 - has fewer wet nappies or is passing less wee than normal